 There is a mountain of paperwork to fill when you apply for gun ownership.
 A permit is only valid for a year.
 You need to go through the hassle of filling in those forms annually.

-Anyone who illegally owns a gun or even ammunition, faces a lengthy jail term in Singapore.
-The penalty for illegally owning ammo is 5 years.
+Anyone who illegally owns a gun or even ammunition faces a lengthy jail term in Singapore.
+The penalty for illegally owning ammo is five years.
 Firing a gun, even if you don’t injure anyone, can be punishable by the death sentence.

 Authorities in Singapore such as police and private security are under strict laws when it comes to firing guns.
 Should they shoot a criminal, they can expect a long and thorough review.
 They will need to prove beyond doubt that shooting was the only remaining option.

-China invented gunpowder, but any citizens found with the powder today will facing a long spell in prison.
+China invented gunpowder, but any citizens found with the powder today will face a long spell in prison.
 In China, owning guns, gunpowder, and ammunition is illegal for most of the population, therefore making it on the list of countries with the most strict gun laws.

 Gun crime is close to non-existent in Japan.
 One of the reasons for this is that guns are extremely hard to buy and own.
 The only guns that you can own in Japan are shotguns and air rifles.
 No handguns, and no automatic guns.